In this article we’ll try to answer some of the common questions you may have regarding Margin Against Shares also known as Collateral.

 - Charges: There shall be charges of Rs 15 for pledging and Rs 15 for unpledging + GST per scrip for the day irrespective of the quantity.
 So if you have pledged 100 quantity of Reliance and 200 quantity of ACC you will be charged Rs.30 (15*2) exclusive of the GST.
 The pledge charges will be debited from your ledger the day you place the pledge request.
 Similarly, the charges will be applicable for unpledging.

-- Delayed payment charges (DPC): For F&O and currency trading, the Exchanges accepts 50% margin in cash and 50% in shares.
+- Delayed payment charges (DPC): For F&O and currency trading, the Exchanges accepts 50% margin in cash or cash equivalent collaterals and 50% in shares.
 The collateral received from you will be given to the exchange against your margin requirements.
-In case the cash margin is less than 50%, delayed payment charge @ 0.05% per day will be levied on the amount funded by us.
+In case the cash or cash equivalent collaterals are less than 50%, delayed payment charge @ 0.05% per day will be levied on the amount funded by us.

 For Cash the delayed payment charge @ 0.05% per day will be levied on the cash shortfall portion on the total ledger debit.
 If there is no ledger debit at the end of the day, these charges will not be levied.
 The Interest will have to be paid on outstanding ledger debits.
 A rebate shall be given to traders up to (50% of exchange margins) or collateral value after haircut, whichever is lower.
 Let’s understand the DPC using below examples: